 Ty Dolla $ign might not drink lean himself, but that doesn't mean he has plans to parent fellow artists who have a habit out of drinking out of a double cup.

-"Yes, lean is dead," said Ty Dolla, adding, "Do what you want to do—if it makes you feel good—do what you want to do."
+"Yes, lean is dead," Ty Dolla said, adding, "Do what you want to do—if it makes you feel good—do what you want to do."

 It is unknown if lean was the cause of Lil Wayne's latest seizures—he also suffers from epilepsy—but Ty's message, albeit contradictory on the surface, is pitch perfect.